-1 2 Sponsor: Mike Reif and Mim McConnell 3 4 CITY AND BOROUGH OF SITKA 5 6 ORDINANCE NO. 2012-18 7 8 AN ORDINANCE OF THE CITY AND BOROUGH OF SITKA AMENDING SITKA 9 GENERAL CODE AT SECTION 4.12.020 ENTITLED "PROPERTY SUBJECT TO 10 TAX" TO INCREASE THE BIENNIAL MOTOR VEHICLE REGISTRATION TAX TO 11 12 BE USED FOR MUNICIPAL ROADS 13 1 CLASSIFICATION This ardinance is of a normanent nature and is intended to 14 1.
-CLASSIFICATION .
-This ordinance is of a permanent nature and is intended to become part of the Sitka General Code ("SGC").
-15 become part of the Sitka General Code (SGC).
+1 Sponsor: Mike Reif and 2 Mim McConnell while weedshife 3 4 CITY AND BOROUGH OF SITKA 5 6 ORDINANCE NO. 2012-18 7 AN ODDINANCE OF THE CITY AND DODOLICH OF SITUA AMENDING SITUA 8 AN ORDINANCE OF THE CITY AND BOROUGH OF SITKA AMENDING SITKA 9 GENERAL CODE AT SECTION 4.12.020 ENTITLED "PROPERTY SUBJECT TO 10 TAX" TO INCREASE THE BIENNIAL MOTOR VEHICLE REGISTRATION TAX TO 11 BE USED FOR MUNICIPAL ROADS 12 13 1.
+CLASSIFICATION.
+This ordinance is of a permanent nature and is intended to 14 become part of the Sitka General Code ("SGC").
+15 become part of the Sitka General Code ( SGC ).
 16 2.
 SEVERABILITY.
 If any provision of this ordinance or any application to any 17 person or circumstance is held invalid, the remainder of this ordinance and application to any 18 person or circumstance shall not be affected.
-19 person of entermistative shan not be unfected.
-20 3.
+19 20 3.
 PURPOSE.
 The purpose of this ordinance is to amend SGC 4.12.020 entitled 21 "Property subject to tax" to add an additional biennial motor vehicle registration tax assessment 22 to the tax levied pursuant to AS 28.10.431, to be paid at the same time the current motor vehicle 23 registration tax is due.
 The additional tax as well as the current tax assessed under AS 28.10.431 24 shall be used for municipal road maintenance, road replacement, new roads, road extensions, and 25 road infrastructures (i.e., sidewalks, gutters, bike lanes, etc.).
 26 27 Based on applicable state law at AS 28.10.431(j), the tax increase will not take effect 28 until January 1, 2014.
 29 30 4.
-NOW, THEREFORE, BE IT ENACTED by the Assembly of the City and 31 Borough of Sitka that SGC 4.12.020 entitled "Property subject to tax" is amended as follows 32 (new language underlined; deleted language stricken): 33 4.12.020 B 34 4.12.020 Property subject to tax.
-35 36 A All property within the corporate limits of the city and barough both real and 37 A. All property within the corporate limits of the city and borough, both real and personal, of every nature, not exempt under the laws of the United States or the state of 38 Alaska is subject to taxation for school and municipal purposes, and taxes upon such 39 property must be assessed, levied and collected as provided herein, except the following 40 property shall not be subject to taxation: 41 property commences to another the second 42 1.
+NOW, THEREFORE, BE IT ENACTED by the Assembly of the City and 31 Borough of Sitka that SGC 4.12.020 entitled "Property subject to tax" is amended as follows 32 (new language underlined; deleted language stricken): 33 34 4.12.020 Property subject to tax.
+35 36 A. All property within the corporate limits of the city and borough, both real and 37 personal, of every nature, not exempt under the laws of the United States or the state of 38 Alaska is subject to taxation for school and municipal purposes, and taxes upon such 39 property must be assessed, levied and collected as provided herein, except the following 40 property shall not be subject to taxation: property shan not de subject to taxation.
+41 42 1.
 Personal property consisting of household goods, jewelry, intangibles and 43 personal effects, including motorcycles and snowmobiles not used in business and 44 all motor vehicles subject to the motor vehicle registration tax.
-45 46 B. Beginning January 1, 2014, any vehicle, including motor vehicles, electric vehicles 47 and trailers, required to be registered with the Division of Motor Vehicles under
+45 46 B. Beginning January 1, 2014, any vehicle, including motor vehicles, electric vehicles 47 and trailers, required to be registered with the Division of Motor Vehicles under 17 and dances, required to be registered with the Division of Motor Venicles ander